EquinetPaul/nlp/README.md

     )
 ```

+#### To do
+- Use a metric to measure the relevance of the clusters found
+- Pass custom TF-IDF and KMeans models as parameters

 # cosine_metrics
 Library that computes cosine similarity on documents using different implemented methods of document representation or directly on embedding.